Efficiency in Digital Economies -- A Primer on Tokenomics: From incentives to tokenized incentives

+From mining rewards, to transaction fee-settings, to prediction markets, \emph{tokenized} incentives are omnipresent in DLT-based protocols.
+Cryptographic tokens are digital incentive mechanisms and a central component of the solution to the coordination problem.
+By means of tokens, one can create efficient alignment of different stakeholders within a digital network \cite{bakos2018}.
+By this, ecosystems can incentivize the right behavior for each stakeholder in order to achieve the desired system-level behavior. \emph{Tokenized incentives} are used to orchestrate the creation and governing of the evolution of such protocols to build incentive-aligned and robust P2P networks \cite{buterin2014}.

+Token design is a complex and time-consuming endeavor that includes social choice, financial and legal aspects \cite{buech2019}.
+Tokens, properly designed, represent the ownership of scarce digital resources and coordinate the actors in a given network, e.g. through block rewards in the Bitcoin network \cite{Mersch2020}.
+DLT-based protocols provide a new way of issuing, redeeming and automatically enforcing the rights associated to these tokens, in a digital and distributed manner.
+It is therefore economically irrational for a participant to disregard the established rules, as the economic benefit to behave against the rules leads to a lower surplus for the individual \cite{garay2015}.

+To sum up, incentive-aligned systems linked to an underlying cryptographic token, enable the coordination and allocation of resources from the start of a project towards the desired properties \cite{falk2002}, more than this, incentive-aligned networks even allow higher socio-economic efficiency, as illustrated in Section \ref{coalition}.

-\section{Tokenize to make it a success}
+\subsection{Tokenize to make it a success}

+If we combine trustless technologies, such as \emph{DLT}, the \emph{coopetition} approach mentioned in Section \ref{coalition}, novel collaboration frameworks mentioned in Section \ref{governance} and digital incentives in the form of \emph{token} in Section \ref{tokenomics}, we have all necessary tools to design and create robust, incentive-aligned collaboration networks.
+Those network offer an alternative for more fluid organizational structures and can be described as novel approach for borderless cooperation in the digital age \cite{buterin2014}.

+Incentive mechanism design is a critical part of the overall economic design of such networks and also a crucial element when it comes to the success of public funded initiatives.
+It is the piece that enables a platform's value proposition and structures the system for which the token of the platform will be designed.
+From an economics perspective, it is the crux of the system.

-Incentive-efficient funding increase the so-called leverage effect of funding instruments, e.g. the effect of subsidies on private expenditure as an input for R\&D activity.
+Incentive-efficient funding increases the so-called leverage effect of funding instruments, e.g. the effect of subsidies on private expenditure as an input for research and development activities \cite{oecd2020}.
 The reason for this is the simultaneous divergence of interests and information between potential recipients and funding agencies.
 In principle, funding policy can therefore be approached at two levels, namely through:

 \begin{enumerate} \item Reducing the information asymmetry, i.e. the alignment of the divergent information situations of the funding recipient and the funding agency \emph{or} \item Incentive mechanisms that align the interests of funding recipients with those of the (welfare-maximizing) funding provider \end{enumerate}